- One scientific article authored by your mentor or recommended by your mentor

 These articles tend to be densely-packed to give the most information in the most concise format.
 To unpack the paper, the infographic below gives a great summary on how to approach this type of text.

 Starting from the top of the article – When reading paper, you will notice the first author listed.
 This person has either conceived the idea or has done the most research that is contained in the paper.
-The last author is typically the Principal Investigator under which the project was completed.
+The last author is typically the Principal Investigator under whom the project was completed.

 Make sure to get the definitions of terms that you are unfamiliar with.
 Keeping a notebook with a definition of these terms will help with reading articles and understanding lab presentations.
 If a paper is too complex, you can get familiar with background by looking at a review.
 Reviews are articles that summarize the history of a theme, concept, or technique and highlight current uses.
 Reviews are often written in plain language and can be used to provide more background information.